 for MAM/MTS Degree Program courses

 Seminarians in the Pre-Theology and the Master of Divinity programs must register for the courses required for their particular academic year.
-Students who must rearrange their programs or who wish to be exempt from certain required courses must receive the approval of the Dean of Faculty and their Academic/Formation Advisor before the first day of class.
+Students who must rearrange their programs or who wish to be exempt from certain required courses must receive the approval of the Dean of Faculty and their Academic and Formation Advisors before the first day of class.
 Pre-Theology students must do so in consultation with the Director of Pre-Theology.

 Independent study courses